 Top Tip for Cradle Mountain Hiking: Check the weather forecast and conditions before you venture into the National Park.
 Check out the Weather Link or stop by the visitor centre.

-Cradle is the second most visited National Parks in Tassie, attracting more than 300.000 people each year and visitor numbers are increasing annually.
+Cradle is the second most visited National Park in Tassie, attracting more than 300,000 people each year and increasing visitor numbers annually.
 You almost don't experience any crowds in the low season during winter.
-During summer, it's busy with visitors from around the world, especially at Dove Lake.
-Longer and more strenuous hikes are less frequented.
-To get a memorable experience visit the park early morning.
-It gets less busy again in the late afternoon.
-The busiest months are from December to March nowadays.
+During summer, it's busy with visitors worldwide, especially at Dove Lake.
+Longer and more strenuous hikes are less trafficked.
+To get a memorable experience, visit the park early in the morning, and it gets less busy again in the late afternoon.
+The crowdiest months are from December to March nowadays.
 November and April are still busy but bearable.

 Top Tip for the Peak Season: Start your hike before dawn with headlights and enjoy a breathtaking sunrise from Marians Lookout.

-The iconic Cradle Mountain National Park with the glaciated landscape, 25 peaks, tarns, exceptional flora and fauna, waterfalls, and hikes attract more and more visitors from all over the world.
+The iconic Cradle Mountain National Park, with its glaciated landscape, 25 peaks, tarns, exceptional flora and fauna, waterfalls, and hikes, attracts more and more visitors worldwide.
 The park is spectacular at any time of the year.
-Usually, visitors stay here for one or two nights which is too short in our opinion.
-If you have a day to spare stay at least three nights.
+Usually, visitors stay here for one or two nights which is too short, IMO.
+I recommend staying at least three nights if you have a day to spare.

 There are different accommodation types and price categories around Cradle Mountain.
-Book your accommodation, self-catering cottage well in advance, otherwise expect a much higher rate on the day of arrival.
+Book your accommodation and self-catering cottage well in advance, otherwise, expect a much higher rate on the day of arrival.

 Camping is possible around Cradle Mountain.
 Powered and unpowered campsites are available at Discovery Parks.
-Nevertheless, bear in mind that rain and snow are common, nights are often pretty chilly and uncomfortable; one digit night temps throughout the year and even minus in the winter.
+Nevertheless, remember that rain and snow are common, and nights are often pretty chilly and uncomfortable; one-digit night temps throughout the year and even minus in the winter.